-opcua tree handle ?nodeid?
+opcua tree handle ?nodeid? ?mask?

 Returns information similar to opcua browse using the client or server object handle.
 The address space is traversed starting at the node identifier nodeid (the root node if omitted).
-The result list is made up of tree level (0-based), node identifier, browse name (qualified name), display name (locale and text), node class, reference node identifier, and type node identifier.
+The kind of nodes to be included can be specified with mask.
+If mask is empty or omitted, all matching nodes are reported.
+The result list is made up of tree level (0-based), node identifier, browse name (qualified name), display name (locale and text), node class, reference node identifier, type node identifier, and parent node identifier.